charlesbeadle/storefront/README.md

 1. Install the packages `npm install`

-2. Run `ng serve` to launch the application
+2. Run `npm run start` to launch the application